Dhansak ni dar or Parsi potage of lentils and vegetables

 To make the dhansak:

-Add all the ingredients from the toor dal to the water to a large pot, slow cooker, or pressure cooker.
+Add all the ingredients from the toor dal to the water in a large pot, slow cooker, or pressure cooker.
 Cook on the stove for 90 minutes, in the pressure cooker on the dal setting, or slow cook for 5 hours.
-I prefer to slow cook this potage so the flavors have time to come together.
+I prefer to slow cook this potage so the flavours can come together.

-Puree the mix till smooth using a hand blender or in a regular blender till smooth. set aside.
+Puree the mix smoothly using a hand blender or a regular blender.
+Set aside.

 Heat the oil on a medium flame in a small saucepan.
-Add the onions and sauté till lightly golden.
-Add the garlic and ginger pastes and continue to fry till cooked, about 1 minute.
+Add the onions and sauté until lightly golden.
+Add the garlic and ginger pastes and continue to fry until cooked about 1 minute.
 Add the dry powders and sauté for 30 seconds.
 Pour over the pureéed mix and stir in.
 Simmer for 10-12 minutes.

 The vegetarian version of the dish is ready.
 Proceed for the chicken version below.